Lokmanya Tilak Terminus–Prayagraj Duronto Express

-The Lokmanya Tilak Terminus–Prayagraj Duronto Express, also known as LTT–Prayagraj Duronto Express is a Duronto Express train of the Indian Railways connecting Lokmanya Tilak Terminus (LTT) to Prayagraj Junction (PRYG).
+The Lokmanya Tilak Terminus–Prayagraj Duronto Express, also known as LTT–Prayagraj Duronto Express is a Duronto Express train of the Indian Railways connecting Lokmanya Tilak Terminus (LTT) to Prayagraj Junction railway station (PRYG).
 It is the forty-fourth fastest-running train in India and the fastest train between Mumbai and Prayagraj.
 It is currently being operated with 12293 / 12294 train numbers.

 Train details

 This train had its inaugural run on 11 March 2012 as train number 01093 from Lokmanya Tilak Terminus to Prayagraj Junction.
 Regular services commenced on 13 March 2012 as train no. 12294 & on 16 March 2012 as train no. 12293.
 It is a fully AC train & previously it used refurbished ICF Rajdhani Coaches.

 Technical stoppages

 Being a Duronto Express train, it had no commercial halts between its terminal stops.
 However, later many of its technical halts are converted into commercial halts because of low response to Duronto Express trains.
 This train (12293) has 4 commercial halts & 3 technical halts, at Kasara, Igatpuri, Bhusawal Junction, Itarsi Junction, Jabalpur Junction, Itarsi Junction, Katni Junction and Satna.
 It takes 7 minutes at Kasara for addition of banker engine for the run through the ghats, Igatpuri of about 5 minutes for the removal of bankers, at Bhusaval of about 5 minutes for crew change, Itarsi for 20 minutes for locomotive change, Satna Junction for 10 mins for breakfast pick up.